pablogd-hashi/sdd-tf-vault/docs/linear-project-setup.md

 Team **Onboarding** already has `In Progress Cursor`.
 Team **PE** should add the same started-type status if demo tickets are `PE-*`, then point the Cursor webhook at that status.

 The webhook lives in the Cursor dashboard (not in git).
-Recreate it as: Linear issue enters `In Progress Cursor` → start Cloud Agent on this repo with the autonomous prompt in `AGENTS.md`.
+Recreate it as: Linear issue enters `In Progress Cursor` → start Cloud Agent on this repo.
+Paste the generic Instructions from [AGENTS.md](../AGENTS.md#automation-instructions-copy-paste) — do not hardcode PE-9 or any other ticket.

 Cloud Agents do **not** fill laptop Grafana.
 For dashboards, use the local agent and say **start observability**.